The Foundation for a Meaningful Life

 Grade Nine Overview

-List of 10 items.
+List of 11 items.

 • Mathematics

-Based on a student’s ability to work independently and persevere with problems, along with his or her past mathematical performance, he or she is placed into one of our Upper School math courses.
+Students are placed into one of our Upper School math courses based on their ability to work independently and persevere with problems, along with their past mathematical performance.
 We recognize that students at this age develop at different rates and appreciate that there is more than one path through the math curriculum; for that reason, we conduct careful student placement in the spring of each year to ensure that each student is appropriately challenged.
-Click here to see detailed descriptions for all Upper School math course offerings.

 • English 9

 By the end of ninth grade, students are expected to have a sound knowledge of figurative language, especially metaphors and similes, symbols, allusions, image patterns, and personification.
 Students develop an understanding of how authors use these devices to convey the deeper meaning behind the writing, as well as how they can use figurative language to enhance their own personal and analytical writing.
 Students learn how to craft a thesis statement and support it with thorough analysis and specific textual references.
 Students study vocabulary and grammar in order to develop a more sophisticated written and spoken command of English.
+As with all grades in the Upper School, ninth graders participate in the Upper School Speech Contest and the Scull Essay contest.

 • History